 Chris has made her living as a writer for more than 30 years, in television, radio and newspapers as well as the corporate world.
 She has written and edited countless speeches, newsletters, articles and technical manuals since starting her consulting business in 1986.

 Her work experience includes stints as a reporter, producer and anchor for TV stations in Boise, Idaho (KBOI), Portland, Oregon (KATU), and Dallas, Texas (WFAA), plus a half-dozen radio stations and three daily newspapers.
 She knows how to generate publicity – and also how to deal with it when it crops up unexpectedly.
 She is currently a senior editor for Public News Service, a news content provider of radio and print stories in 37 states.

 Just for fun, Chris tends an extensive orchid collection.
 Many people assume orchids are hard to grow – yes, they’re exotic and can be finicky.
 But with the right combination of light, water and nutrients – and of course, someone who won’t give up on them – they can be real show-stoppers.
-Several dozen of the plants live in Chris’ sunny Boise office.

 To Chris, writing projects are a lot like orchids.
 Each is a challenge that requires some research, a lot of patience and a keen eye for giving it exactly what it needs to bloom.
 And she has just the touch to ensure beautiful results.